Introduction to Service Records

 Service Record Header

-The Service Record Header contains all Service Record metadata Fields.
+The Service Record Header contains all Service Record metadata Fields, which include:

 • Service Record Type